-Definition - What does Dominant Follicle mean?
+What Does Dominant Follicle Mean?

 A dominant follicle is also called a Graafian follicle.

-FertilitySmarts explains Dominant Follicle
+FertilitySmarts Explains Dominant Follicle

 The cells in the dominant follicle produce estrogen.
 The rest of the follicles shrivel up and die.
 When the dominant follicle reaches 2 to 4 cm in diameter, it bursts to release the egg, marking the onset of ovulation.
-After ovulation, the dominant follicle partially shrivels and is now called as corpus luteum.
-This collapsed cyst produces progesterone during the last phases of the menstrual cycle.
+After ovulation, the dominant follicle partially shrivels and is now called the corpus luteum and produces progesterone during the last phases of the menstrual cycle.

-When a menstrual cycle begins, a part of the brain called hypothalamus releases gonadotropin-releasing hormone (GnRH).
+When a menstrual cycle begins, a part of the brain called the hypothalamus releases gonadotropin-releasing hormone (GnRH).
 GnRH acts on the pituitary gland, which in turn secretes follicle-stimulating hormone (FSH) and luteinizing hormone (LH).
-These hormones induce the maturation of the recruited follicles and eventually the formation of a dominant follicle.
+These hormones trigger the maturation of the recruited follicles and eventually the formation of a dominant follicle.

 During fertility treatments like In Vitro fertilization (IVF) or Intrauterine Insemination (IUI), ovarian stimulation helps more of the recruited follicles to mature by using high concentrations of FSH, as opposed to the natural development of a single dominant follicle during a typical menstrual cycle.